What is Test Automation?

 Test automation transforms repetitive manual testing tasks into repeatable, consistent, and fast automated checks.
 Rather than a human clicking through the same regression suite every sprint, an automated test suite runs in minutes on every code change.

 Modern automation frameworks like Playwright, Selenium, and Cypress handle browser testing.
 API testing tools like Postman, REST Assured, and Playwright's built-in request API cover backend validation.
-CI/CD integration ensures these tests run automatically on every commit.
+Mobile teams use Appium or Espresso.
+CI/CD integration with GitHub Actions, Jenkins, or GitLab CI ensures these tests run automatically on every commit.

 The ROI of automation is highest for tests that run frequently, cover stable functionality, and would take significant manual effort to repeat.
-Not every test should be automated — exploratory testing, usability evaluation, and tests for rapidly changing features often remain manual.
+Not every test should be automated.
+Exploratory testing, usability evaluation, and tests for rapidly changing features often remain manual.
+A common rule of thumb: automate anything you would otherwise execute three or more times by hand.
+Beware of automating UI flows that change weekly, since the maintenance cost will exceed the value of the test.

 Test automation is the most in-demand QA skill in 2026.
 Every QA interview asks about it.
 Understanding what to automate, which framework to use, and how to build maintainable suites is the baseline for modern QA roles.